cehsu/RefresherResources/README.md

 7) Given a JSON endpoint that gives you items, make a dropdown menu bar.

+8) Given a div with an id make a hamburger menu using only CSS

 See if you can do these without a framework like React/Angular/etc unless they ask.
 Setup wastes unnecessary time and you can usually accomplish it with vanilla JS or jQuery.

 EDIT: Extra challenge - once built, refactor so that it can be made into a faux-library to be used by other engineers